RIBA news events 2024, Architecture Gallery London, UK buildings, British architects practices

 In January, the RIBA Future Trends Permanent Staffing Index held steady at -2, indicating that practices expect their permanent staff numbers to decrease.

-• Over the next three months, 8% of practices expect to employ more permanent staff, 10% expect to employ fewer, and 83% expect no change.
+• Over the next three months, 8% of architectural practices expect to employ more people, 10% expect to employ fewer, and 83% expect no change.

 • Small practices continued to expect staffing levels to decline, with a Permanent Staffing Index figure of -4, a 1-point improvement from last month.